deep-spin/sparse-communication/README.md

 ## Code Organization

 We report experiments in three representation learning tasks: an emergent communication game, a bit-vector VAE modeling Fashion-MNIST images, and a mixed-latent VAE modeling MNIST images.
-You can find the code for the first two experiments in `communication_and_fmnist` and for the third in `vae_mnist`.
+Additionally, we report a fourth experiment -- regression towards voting proportions.
+You can find the code for the first two experiments in `communication_and_fmnist` and for the third and fourth in `vae_mnist_and_regression`.
 Each folder contains an indivual README file describing how to reproduce our experiments.
 Our code is largely inspired by the structure and implementations found in [sparse-marginalization-lvm](https://github.com/deep-spin/sparse-marginalization-lvm), which was partially built upon [EGG](https://github.com/facebookresearch/EGG).

 ## Citation